epccs/RPUno/Capture/README.md

 {"id":{"name":"Capture","desc":"RPUno Board /w atmega328p and LT3652","avr-gcc":"4.9"}}
 ```

-## /0/initICP icp1,(rise|fall|both),(0..7)
+## /0/initICP icp1,mode,prescale

 Initialize Input Capture ICP1.
-Set the Input Capture Edge Select mode.
-Set the prescale (0 = no clock, 1 = MCU clock, 2 = MCU clock/8... see datasheet for others.
-Note some are not based on the MCU clock)
+Set the Input Capture Edge Select mode: rise, fall, both.
+Set the prescale: 0 = no clock, 1 = MCU clock, 2 = MCU clock/8, 3 = MCU clock/64, 4 = MCU clock/256, 5 = MCU clock/1024, 6 and 7 are for an external (IO5) clock source (see the datasheet).
+Note that IO5 is used for SHUTDOWN of the solar charge controler.

 ```
 /1/initICP icp1,both,1